WheteThunger/HeliSams/README.md

     "Rocket speed multiplier": 1.5,
     "Rocket damage multiplier": 4.0,
     "Seconds between rocket bursts": 5.0
+  },
+  "Debug rocket prediction": false,
+  "Debug rocket damage": false
 }
-}
 ```

-- `Debug rocket prediction` (`true` or `false`) -- Determines whether to show rocket trajectory to nearby admins.
-- `Debug rocket damage` (`true` or `false`) -- Determines whether to show rocket damage on each hit to nearby admins.
+The following option is only available for the `Player CH47 Helicopter` section.

+- `Check cupboard auth` (`true` or `false`) -- Determines whether player Sam Sites will ignore player CH47 helicopters when a player in the helicopter is authorized to the Sam Site's tool cupboard.
+While `true`, Sam Sites will function like in the [SAM Site Authorization](https://umod.org/plugins/sam-site-authorization) plugin.

-The following options are available for each type of helicopter.
+The following option is only available for the `Patrol Helicopter` section.

-- `Can retaliate against Sam Sites` (`true` or `false`) -- (Patrol Helicopter only) Determines whether the Patrol Helicopter can fire rockets back at Sam Sites.
+- `Can retaliate against Sam Sites` (`true` or `false`) -- Determines whether the Patrol Helicopter can fire rockets back at Sam Sites.

+The following options are available for all types of helicopters.

 - `Can be targeted by static Sam Sites` (`true` or `false`) -- Determines whether each type of helicopter can be targeted by static Sam Sites (e.g., by monument Sam Sites).
 - `Targeting range` -- Determines how far away Sam Sites can target each type of helicopter.
   - Vanilla targeting range is `150.0` against vehicles, and `225.0` against MLRS rockets.